Types of Glaucoma and treatment

 How Does It Occur And Cause Problems For Eyes?

 There’s a fluid called aqueous humor.
 It continuously flows through every healthy eye.
 Internationalize the eyes’ internal structures.
 Then it drains out through mesh-like canals.
 It is present where the iris and cornea meet.
 This junction is called the drainage angle.
 When this dream is possessed, it slows down or stops.
-The pressure accumulates inside the eye.
-Over time, that pressure presses directly on the optic nerves and the retina.
-This stain destroys them both progressively.

-The wonder is that it all occurs in silence.
-No visible symptoms are present.
-That makes it especially dangerous.
-Most types of glaucoma produce no pain and no early visual changes.
-Therefore, by the time someone notices any problem, the damage has often already occurred.
 This damage occurs to substantial nerves.
 In fact, up to half of glaucoma patients don’t know they have this disease.
 That’s the reason why the eye exam matters so much.
 It is especially necessary for those who fall into high-risk categories.

 Primary Glaucoma